 Apart from pronouncing my name, which I know can be tough, the other two questions have pretty straightforward answers.
-I find it really easy now to run my business efficiently, thanks to my systemized mindset.
+I find it really easy now to run my business efficiently, thanks to my virtual assistant and my systemized mindset.
 But I get why people struggle, as I was in the same situation not very long ago.

 So today, I am going to tell you about 10 key ingredients that you need to create a very organized and successful ecommerce business.
 Let’s begin!

 To me, not having a virtual assistant is the greatest mistake one can make when running an ecommerce business.
 I expect everyone to have a virtual assistant if they want to run a successful online business.
 Especially, when we are living in a digital age where you can outsource anything to anyone across the globe.

 Not learning how to delegate tasks is one of the core reasons why many online sellers fail.
 If you keep doing everything yourself, you are bound to make mistakes and lose money.
 I often say during my training sessions that you should hire your virtual assistant way earlier than you think, because you can outsource many tasks that you really don’t have to do yourself.

 My virtual assistant, Joy, is from the Philippines and I love her, as she is an extension of myself.
 Most of my business is running well because of her, as I have delegated all the tasks that I don’t have to do myself, giving me more time to focus on other important aspects of the business.

 There are various benefits associated with having a virtual assistant in our line of work.
 I am sure you will agree that running an ecommerce business means loads of emails, correspondence with your manufacturers, working with Amazon and many other tasks that can consume almost all of your time.